NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 - test file names (and thus test file namespaces) have the suffix `_test` (`-test` for the namespace).
 For example, the test file for `service.clj` is `service_test.clj`

 We should write tests for all functions in the `logic`, `adapters`, and `datomic` namespaces.
-As for the `service`, `consumer` and `producer` namespaces, if you are doing anything out of the ordinary or are not felling very confortable about some function, you should also add tests to them.
+As for the `service`, `consumer` and `producer` namespaces, try to write tests that would increase your level of confidence in the solution.
+If a function is doing something less conventional or that makes you feel suspicious, it might be a good idea to test it.

 Use `s/with-fn-validation` wherever possible.
 Be aware that midje's metaconstant break these validations.
 Also, ALWAYS test logic functions with schema validation and no stubs or mocks.